MichielvdVelde/playground/README.md

-# Resources
+# Assets

-Some tries for terrain and resources for my game.
+Ideas for an asset server.

 > All code I publish here is available as-is under the IDC (I Don't Care)
 > license.